 Although not as potentially powerful as an ASIC, GPUs are more flexible in their application.
 The GPU is the Graphics Processing Unit.
 It’s the chip on your graphics card that does repetitive calculations, often for processing graphics.
 While we’ll discuss the use of GPUs in mining, they’re often used in gaming computers for “smooth decoding and rendering of 3D animations and video.”

 Graphics Card Shortage

 Companies such as AMD and Nvidia originally designed GPUs for better graphics.
 However, they recently saw a spike in demand from people wanting to use their chips to mine Ethereum.
 The price of high-end GPUs has skyrocketed and there’s now a massive shortage of gaming graphics cards.
 In order to protect gamers, some retailers are now limiting the quantities people are allowed to buy and giving discounts to those buying other components for an actual gaming rig, not a mining rig.

 Ethereum Mining with GPUs

 As there are no ASICs available for Ethereum, using a GPU is the next best thing.
-There are several reasons why there’re no ASICs for Ethereum.
-All Ethereum based coins use the Ethash algorithm for mining, an algorithm “designed to be ASIC-resistant via memory-hardness.”
+There are several reasons why there are no ASICs for Ethereum.
+All Ethereum-based coins use the Ethash algorithm for mining, an algorithm “designed to be ASIC-resistant via memory-hardness.”

 The rationale behind Ethash “is that the most costly operation in the algorithm is not the hashing function, but rather the input/output operation of reading from memory.
 Because most regular personal computers are already optimized for input/output operations, it should be increasingly hard or expensive to create hardware that would speed up the mining process considerably.”